 Identify your buyer persona.

 Who do you want to sell to?
 As a startup, you want to make an impact fast, and the best way to do that is to focus on a niche market.
-Hopefully, the niche will be obvious based on your created product.
+Hopefully, the niche will be apparent based on your created product.